AdmiralEM/wikipath/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

-## Getting Started

-To get a local copy up and running, follow these simple steps in our [Getting Started](#getting-started) guide.